About OSC

 The United States is in a global competition for technological advantage.
 In that competition, private capital is the dominant source of funding and a key source of U.S. comparative advantage.
 Yet, some critical technologies and their components attract relatively little private investment and are not always supported by traditional procurement methods for national security needs.

-In response, the Secretary of Defense established the Office of Strategic Capital (OSC) in December 2022 to attract and scale investment to national security priorities.
-OSC aims to use the United States’ comparative advantages in capital markets and economic competition to crowd in capital for the critical technology supply chains needed by the Department of Defense.
+In response, the Office of Strategic Capital was established to attract and scale investment to national security priorities.
+OSC aims to use the United States’ comparative advantages in capital markets and economic competition to crowd in capital for the critical technology supply chains needed by the Department of War.

 3030 Defense Pentagon, Washington, DC 20301-3030